Hijack (TV series)

 Hijack (stylised as H/JACK) is a thriller television series created by George Kay and Jim Field Smith, with Idris Elba starring in the lead role.
 It premiered on 28 June 2023 on Apple TV+.
-In January 2024, it was renewed for a second series, which is set to premiere on 14 January 2026.
+In January 2024, it was renewed for a second series, which premiered on 14 January 2026.

 Premise

 Sam, a talented business negotiator, must use his skills to broker a peaceful end to a hijacking of a seven-hour flight from Dubai to London.